Good Job!: Reception

-Good Job! received "generally favorable" reviews, receiving a 78% on review aggregator Metacritic.
+Good Job! received "generally favorable" reviews, receiving a 78% on review aggregator platform Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 80% of critics.

 Reviewers praised the general gameplay, being able to solve the problem with multiple solutions.
 Critics liked the multiple approaches to completing tasks, with Nintendo Life noting that it results in good replayability, that each level has a multitude of objectives based on how quickly or how much money is spent.
 Some liked the amount of physical objects that could be destroyed, of which being called satisfying.
 Eurogamer reviewer Christian Donlan praised the increased difficulty of each level, saying how it fit well with the silly graphics and theme.
 Siliconera liked the simplistic graphics, calling them colorful and abstract.

 Many critics understood the theme of wanting to break the rules and cause destruction in an office setting.
 Donlan was fond of how certain tasks are exaggerated, such as making it extremely difficult to move an oversized photocopier through a doorway, which increased his desire to smash it through a wall instead.
 Due to the game releasing during the COVID-19 pandemic, reviewers found it enjoyable to play around in an office space, something that they had missed during quarantine.

 Slight negativity came from how multiplayer is not much different from singleplayer.
 Reviewers were upset how levels were exactly the same, and expressed how it could lead to the loss of coordination and double the amount of accidental damage.
 Nonetheless, they enjoyed how it could result in faster times if the players work together well.
 Destructoids CJ Andriessen had an issue with picking up objects; he said that the character would accidentally pick up the wrong object, most of the time causing accidental destruction, ruining a peaceful playthrough.